todocono/bot5/Web/lib/bot5/README.md

 **bot5.connect(serviceUuid)**

 Parameters:
-- `serviceUuid` unique number used to identify services and attriutes
+- `serviceUuid` unique number used to identify services and attributes

 **bot5.disconnect()**